To start, I made the pastry by rubbing butter into plain flour.

 The lemon filling and the meringue were both melt in the mouth delicious, they perfectly matched each other with the meringue’s sweetness and the zingy tartness of the lemon.
 The pastry was crisp and buttery, the ideal vehicle for transporting that delicious filling into your mouth.

-I had some great comments about the pie from my colleagues, including ‘amazing’ and ‘awesome’.
-I was very pleased it went down so well, this is a classic bake for a reason!
+I had some great comments about the Lemon Meringue Pie from my colleagues, including ‘amazing’ and ‘awesome’.
+I was very pleased it went down so well, Lemon Meringue Pie is a classic bake for a reason!

 Products from Amazon.co.uk